 General Practice Residency (GPR): Postdoctoral Dental Education

 Our General Practice Residency program has ten positions available each year.
 Dental residents are graduates from ADA-accredited dental schools and elect to participate in our hospital-based dental residency program.
 Dental residents work under the direction of our dental faculty.
-Craige J. Olson, D.D.S. , is director of the dental clinic and program director of the general practice residency program (GPR).
+Lea Ella Erickson, DDS, MSPH, is the program director of the general practice residency program (GPR).
 Our residents come from all over the US and Canada.
 The University of Utah School of Dentistry has two modern, fully equipped and staffed dental clinics to accommodate patients and residents: University Hospital Dental Clinic and the Greenwood Health Center Dental Clinic.
 Residents also participate in rotations at the Community Health Centers of Salt Lake City, Primary Children’s Hospital and Montezuma Creek Dental Clinic.

 This program is hospital based at the University of Utah Hospital where the residents are appointed to the hospital house staff and includes the following salary and benefits: